 At December 31, 2021, the fair value of our mortgage loans receivable using a 9.5% discount rate was approximately \$405.2 million.
 A 1% increase in such rate would decrease the estimated fair value of our mortgage loans by approximately \$30.0 million while a 1% decrease in such rate would increase their estimated fair value by approximately \$34.4 million.
 At December 31, 2021, the fair value of our senior unsecured notes using a 3.0% discount rate for those maturing before year 2030 and 3.25% discount rate for those maturing at or beyond year 2030 was approximately \$540.0 million.
-A 1% increase in such rate would decrease the estimated fair value of our senior unsecured notes by approximately \$23.1 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$24.7 million.
+A 1% increase in such rate would decrease the estimated fair value of our senior unsecured notes by approximately \$23.1 million while a 1% decrease in such rate would increase their estimated fair value by approximately \$24.7 million.
 At December 31, 2021, the fair value of our notes receivable using a 5.6% discount rate approximately \$28.7 million.
-A 1% increase in such rate would decrease the estimated fair value of our notes receivable using a 5.6% discount rate approximately \$0.6 million.
-Mile a 1% decrease in such rate would increase their estimated fair value of our notes receivable by approximately \$0.7 million.
+A 1% increase in such rate would decrease the estimated fair value of our notes receivable by approximately \$0.6 million. while a 1% decrease in such rate would increase their estimated fair value by approximately \$0.7 million.
 These discount rates were measured based upon management's estimates of rates currently prevailing for comparable loans available to us and instruments of comparable maturities.